Janja Garnbret: Competition climbing

 In August 2023, Garnbret qualified for the combined event at the 2024 Olympics by winning the combined title in the 2023 World Championship.
 She also won the gold medal in the individual boulder event and the silver medal in the individual lead event, bringing her World Championship medal tally to ten, including eight gold.

-In August 2024, she successfully defended her Olympic gold after winning the boulder and lead combined event at the 2024 Olympics for her second Olympic victory.
+In August 2024, she defended her Olympic gold after winning the boulder and lead combined event at the 2024 Olympics for her second Olympic victory.